 With a population of more than 24 million, Shanghai is China’s largest and most developed metropolis.
 First it began its rise in the early 20th century, and it is today one of the world’s most important and powerful cities ever since.
 Shanghai is a booming financial capital, international metropolis, and the new New York.
 It’s a breathtaking assault on all the senses.

-Whether you are visiting Shanghai for business or pleasure, these travel guide can help you handle things more easily.
+Whether you are visiting Shanghai for business or pleasure, this travel guide can help you handle things more easily.

 Not that you need so many reasons to visit Shanghai but let’s see few of them: